Coleman Road Trip LXE

 Okay, now that we’re through all the safety tips, we can get the flames going.

-Can I Use a Camping Grill on my Apartment Terrace?
+Q: Can I Use a Camping Grill on my Apartment Terrace?

-Most apartments (in the United States) have extremely strict guidelines regarding having anything on your patio, porch, terrace, or whatever they want to call it.
+A: Most apartments (in the United States) have extremely strict guidelines regarding having anything on your patio, porch, terrace, or whatever they want to call it.
 In some cases, you can’t even have children’s toys out there on the balcony.

 With grilling, they don’t want to see them sitting outside.
 They feel that it gives a “trashy” appearance.
 When it comes to safety, there’s something to consider, and it’s where their validation comes into play.
 Rising black smoke from your camping grill could be affecting your neighbors on the patio above, or trapping heat/smoke to give the appearance of a fire.
 Even if you live on the top floor, a camping grill isn’t going to suffice.
 For that, you need an electric or infrared grill (and then they really can’t say anything about it).